 Collaboration leads to new open-source Python package

-CMU ChemE Professor, Carl Laird, teamed up with researchers from Imperial College and Sandia National Labs to develop the new open-source Python package, OMLT, which provides various optimization formulations for machine learning models.
+ChemE’s Carl Laird teamed up with researchers from Imperial College and Sandia National Labs to develop the new open-source Python package, OMLT, which provides various optimization formulations for machine learning models.